 For all values, the dfdl:byteOrder property is used to determine the numeric significance of the bytes making up the representation.

 'packed' means represented as an IBM 390 packed decimal.
 Each byte contains two decimal digits, except for the rightmost byte, which contains a sign to the right of a decimal digit.
+The digits are interpreted according to the dfdl:calendarPattern property.
+Property dfdl:binaryPackedSignCodes is applicable.

 'bcd' means represented as a binary coded decimal with two digits per byte.
+The digits are interpreted according to the dfdl:calendarPattern property

 'ibm4690Packed' means represented as a variant of packed format as described in property dfdl:binaryNumberRep.

-For packed decimals the following properties are also applicable

-dfdl:binaryPackedSignCodes ('packed' only)

-dfdl:binaryNumberCheckPolicy
+The digits are interpreted according to the dfdl:calendarPattern property.

+For all packed decimals, property dfdl:binaryNumberCheckPolicy is applicable.